 - Select strict match locale (if, for example, you don't want to add generic "en" terms to an "en_US" termbase).

-If you do not have a ready TBX file, using an XLS file is the easiest way to import terms into a term base.
-A plain list of terms can be imported, but more complex terminology imports are also supported (importing synonyms, terms with various attributes, etc.).
+If you do not have a ready TBX file, using an Excel file is the easiest way to import terms into a term base.
+A plain list of terms can be imported, but more complex terminology imports are also supported and will be explained below (importing synonyms, morphology, terms with various attributes, etc.).

 Important: Only terms from the first sheet in your Excel file are imported.

 How to prepare your Excel file for import: